hakanayaz/PIRQ_Draft/Module 1/1_Simple_Function/Python/README.md

     return $34return_value.1                 ['$34return_value.1']
 ```

 While this may look like a lot, it is actually pretty clear.
-The parameters and variables are defined, the boolean used in the if statement is evaluated, and a conditional jump is executed.
-You can also see how the IR implicitly uses an AST, as it has `lhs` and `rhs` pointers which give away its tree-like structure.
+The parameters and variables are first defined in the first few lines, the boolean used in the if statement is evaluated and stored as `bool12`, and a conditional jump is executed.
+You can also see how the IR is clearly built out from an AST, as it has `lhs` and `rhs` pointers in its `inplace_binop` nodes (which instruct it to perform addition).
+These give away its tree-like structure.

 ## NUMBA IR to LLVM IR

-The final step is to translate from this Numba internal IR to the end product; a .ll file containing the LLVM IR of our original function.
+The final step is to get the end product; a .ll file containing the LLVM IR of our original function.
 It's just as easy as the last step - we just set `NUMBA_DUMP_LLVM = 1` and we can sit back to watch the show.

 ``` Python
 ; ModuleID = "f$1"